takeshi-du/origamiui/readme.txt

 == Screenshots ==

-1. Custom block will appear in the OrigamiUI category in the Block Insertion Tool.
+1. Custom blocks allow you to set spacing and size.
 2. You can create layouts by adding blocks just like you would with HTML coding.
-3. Custom blocks allow you to set spacing and size.
+3. Custom block will appear in the OrigamiUI category in the Block Insertion Tool.
+4. You can create any layouts.

 == Changelog ==

-= 0.3.0 =
-* Update Settings UI

-= 0.2.0 =
-* Add Header Offcanvas

-= 0.1.2 =
-* Fix style issue.

-= 0.1.1 =
-* Fix style issue.

-= 0.1.0 =
-* Initial release.
+For the plugin's changelog, please head over to [the GitHub repository](https://github.com/takeshi-du/origamiui)